majek/idea/site/024-ir/main.md

 [the official documentation of the IR language](http://llvm.org/docs/LangRef.html).

-Optimizing
+Optimising
 ---

-If you wish, you can run LLVM optimizations manually.
-The tool `opt` can transform unoptimized IR to an optimized one.
-Our code is already optimized, we used the `-Os` flag, but you can run `opt` anyway:
+If you wish, you can run LLVM optimisations manually.
+The tool `opt` can transform unoptimised IR to an optimised one.
+Our code is already optimised, we used the `-Os` flag, but you can run `opt` anyway:

 ```
 ::bash